At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 The priest even urged me to go to seminary and become an Anglican priest.
 Life was good in the Anglican Church this time around.

-Warning signs in the Anglican Church
+Trouble in the Anglican Church

 But when I looked beyond the walls of my tiny parish, I felt like the frog who had the sense to jump out of the water as it was getting hot, only to jump back in when it was boiling!